Gallopsled/pwntools/docs/source/globals.rst

 - ``gdb.debug`` and ``gdb.attach``
     - :mod:`pwnlib.gdb`
     - Launch a binary under GDB and pop up a new terminal to interact with it.
 Automates setting breakpoints and makes iteration on exploits MUCH faster.
-    - Alternately, attach to a running process given a PID, ``pwnlib.tubes`` object, or even just a socket that's connected to it
+    - Alternately, attach to a running process given a PID, :mod:`pwnlib.tubes` object, or even just a socket that's connected to it
 - ``args``
     - Dictionary containing all-caps command-line arguments for quick access
     - Run via ``python foo.py REMOTE=1`` and ``args['REMOTE'] == '1'``.